nicklockwood/iCarousel/README.md

 FAQ
 ------------

-    Q. I upgrade to the new version of iCarousel and it broke my project, how do I get the old one back?
+    Q. I upgraded to the new version of iCarousel and it broke my project, how do I get the old one back?
     A. Every previous release of iCarousel is tagged as a separate download on github - look in the tags tab.

     Q. Can I use iCarousel without a nib file?